October 2017 Māori Law Review

 Neither Australia nor any of its states or territories have an official treaty arrangement with Australia’s First Peoples.

 Upon British invasion, treaties were not negotiated with the original occupants of Australia and this remains the situation today.
-There are however a range of Indigenous-state agreements.
+There are a range of Indigenous-state agreements.
 However, these operate within well-defined and often legislated frameworks and fail to address treaty-like issues.

 So far, most of these discussions have revolved around determining the negotiation process, including who the States will negotiate with.